Patika-Getir-Java-BootCamp/hw-1-eaaslan/README.md

 </tr>
 </table>

-# Interface vs Abstract class
+# 2.Interface vs Abstract class

 Both of them are used to achieve abstraction.
 But there are some differences: